Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Trade with Student at Psychic Club to get a Kangaskhan Lv38!_

-Trade Alakazam Lv42 for his Kangaskhan Lv38.
-It can be found in Lost Isle packs, catalog #C40.
+Alakazam Lv42
+> Pack: Lost Isle | Card Album: C40

 ***